nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

 *NotifyConnectionSucceeded*: *SetConnectCallback*, 1st argument Called in the SYN_SENT state, before moving to ESTABLISHED.
-In other words, we have sent the SYN, and we received the SYN-ACK: the socket prepare the sequence numbers, send the ACK for the SYN-ACK, try to send out more data (in another segment) and then invoke this callback.
+In other words, we have sent the SYN, and we received the SYN-ACK: the socket prepares the sequence numbers, sends the ACK for the SYN-ACK, tries to send out more data (in another segment) and then invokes this callback.
 After this callback, it invokes the NotifySend callback.

 *NotifyConnectionFailed*: *SetConnectCallback*, 2nd argument Called after the SYN retransmission count goes to 0.
-SYN packet is lost multiple time, and the socket give up.
+SYN packet is lost multiple times, and the socket gives up.

 *NotifyNormalClose*: *SetCloseCallbacks*, 1st argument A normal close is invoked.
 A rare case is when we receive an RST segment (or a